Breeder reactor: Fast breeder reactor

-All current fast neutron reactor designs use liquid metal as the primary coolant, to transfer heat from the core to steam used to power the electricity generating turbines.
-FBRs have been built cooled by liquid metals other than sodium—some early FBRs used mercury, other experimental reactors have used a sodium-potassium alloy called NaK.
+There are only two commercially operating breeder reactors as of 2017: the BN-600 reactor, at 560 MWe, and the BN-800 reactor, at 880 MWe.
+Both are Russian sodium-cooled reactors.
+The designs use liquid metal as the primary coolant, to transfer heat from the core to steam used to power the electricity generating turbines.
+FBRs have been built cooled by liquid metals other than sodium—some early FBRs used mercury; other experimental reactors have used a sodium-potassium alloy.
 Both have the advantage that they are liquids at room temperature, which is convenient for experimental rigs but less important for pilot or full-scale power stations.
-Lead and lead-bismuth alloy have also been used.

 Three of the proposed generation IV reactor types are FBRs: